Academic Performance: 5th Grade Math

 TREND

-APPROXIMATELY 1-IN-5 SAN BERNARDINO COUNTY FIFTH GRADERS MEET OR EXCEED MATHEMATICS STANDARDS
+INCREASE IN PERCENT OF SAN BERNARDINO COUNTY FIFTH GRADERS MEETING OR EXCEEDING MATHEMATICS STANDARDS

 Source: California Department of Education, DataQuest; Data is for all schools (charter and non-charter)